bootique/bootique-aws/README.md

 ## Getting Started

-To setup a Bootique app to access any AWS services, start by importing `bootique-aws` dependency:
+To be able to call any AWS services, an app will need to be provided with a set of AWS credentials and a default region.
+This can be done either via a Bootique config or one of the standard AWS client library strategies.
+Let's look at the first option - Bootique config.
+Start by importing `bootique-aws` dependency:
 ```xml
 <dependency>
 	<groupId>io.bootique.aws</groupId>
 	<artifactId>bootique-aws</artifactId>
 </dependency>
 ```
-Obtain access credentials from AWS, and provide a configuration to the app similar to this:
+Generate access credentials in the AWS console, and configure the app similar to this:
 ```yaml
 aws:
   accessKey: AKINXC5IHNPO255OW4EW
   secretKey: N8RX3nvEjlOfB3Fmp+KPVAV+4wbLSQCUL9+tkEA+
   defaultRegion: us-east-2
 ```

-To use a specific AWS service (e.g. S3), you will need to import a corresponding module, that will create an injectable client singleton for such service based on configuration above:
+To use a specific AWS service, you will need to import a corresponding module, that will create an injectable client singleton for such service and will automatically use the credentials above.
+E.g. for S3 this might look like
+this:
 ```xml
 <dependency>
 	<groupId>io.bootique.aws</groupId>